Thursday, October 17, 2024

 The COOL people are actually very observant.

-But many of us use the useless procrastination approach (usual approach of a politician).
+But many of us use the useless procrastination approach (usual approach of the politician).

 What it does is to kill the attempt at solving a given problem from the very beginning.